 There are some huge franchises in the NBA, but few can compete with the popularity and reputation of the LA Lakers.
-When it comes to NBA odds, the Lakers are often a popular bet.

 From legendary owners to superstar players, there are many factors that contribute to the Lakers’ popularity.
 Let’s take a closer look at exactly what saw the Lakers rise to fame and become one of the most iconic and popular sports teams of all time.